wp-plugins/hackadelic-table-of-content-boxes/readme.txt

 1. Upload the whole plugin folder to your /wp-content/plugins/ folder.
 1. Go to the Plugins page and activate the plugin.
 1. Activate the plug-in as usual.
-1. Copy the CSS template fragment from the [plug-in homepage](http://hackadelic.com/solutions/wordpress/toc-boxes#css-setup "Hackadelic Table Of Contents Boxes") to your CSS file (either your themes style.css file, or, which I would recommend, through the [MyCSS plug-in](http://wordpress.org/extend/plugins/ "MyCSS plug-in"), and adjust it to your liking.
+1. Copy the CSS template fragment from the [plug-in homepage](http://hackadelic.com/solutions/wordpress/toc-boxes#css-setup "Hackadelic SEO Table Of Contents") to your CSS file (either your themes style.css file, or, which I would recommend, through the [MyCSS plug-in](http://wordpress.org/extend/plugins/ "MyCSS plug-in"), and adjust it to your liking.

 == Screenshots ==

 Screenshots are boring.
-See the plug-in live in action at the [plug-in homepage](http://hackadelic.com/solutions/wordpress/toc-boxes "Hackadelic Table Of Contents Boxes"). :-)
+See the plug-in live in action at the [plug-in homepage](http://hackadelic.com/solutions/wordpress/toc-boxes "Hackadelic SEO Table Of Contents"). :-)

 == License ==

-This file is part of the *Hackadelic Table Of Contents Boxes* WordPress plugin.
+This file is part of the *Hackadelic SEO Table Of Contents* WordPress plugin.

-*Hackadelic Table Of Contents Boxes* is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License](http://www.fsf.org/licensing/licenses/agpl-3.0.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+*Hackadelic SEO Table Of Contents* is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License](http://www.fsf.org/licensing/licenses/agpl-3.0.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-*Hackadelic Table Of Contents Boxes* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+*Hackadelic SEO Table Of Contents* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with *Hackadelic Table Of Contents Boxes*.
+You should have received a copy of the GNU Affero General Public License along with *Hackadelic SEO Table Of Contents*.
 If not, see <http://www.gnu.org/licenses/>.

 == Frequently Asked Questions ==